TURN MEAN MOUTH CORNERS INTO HAPPY ONES…

 Your doctor may also tell you to stay upright for four hours after the shots and to take a day off from exercising.

 You should see a difference in one to three days after the treatment.
 It takes 7 to 14 days for the full (glorious) effect.
-The effects will last three to six months.
+The effects of Botox will last three to six months.
 As muscle action slowly returns, the lines and wrinkles gradually reappear and need to be treated again.
 As time and treatments go on, you will find that the lines and wrinkles become less severe.

 Botox contains a highly purified botulinum-toxin protein that acts as a neuromodulator (i.e., modulates (modifies) the nerves).
 The injected protein attaches to the nerve endings and blocks the nerves from releasing a chemical messenger called acetylcholine, which signals the muscles to contract.
 Without the signals, the muscles remain relaxed.
 They are not expanding and contracting, i.e., they are not wrinkling the overlying skin as we express excitement or surprise or when we smile, laugh, frown and squint.

 Neuromodulators are injected via super tiny needles directly into the hyperactive muscle.
 This is a comfortable injection that rarely causes bruising The targeted muscle starts relaxing within 2 to 3 days and achieves the full relaxing effect within a week.
 Results last 3 to 4 months.

 People who are pregnant, breastfeeding, or have a neurological disease should not use Botox cosmetic.
 Also, anyone who is allergic to cow’s milk protein.